KMalkowski/admin-ui-thing/README.md

 ### What do you do?

-You bring your db / api / call backend functions.
+You bring your db / api or call your typescript backend functions.

 ### What do you get?

-We give you a UI to for managing your backend.
-We give you a super easy way to expose this UI with correct permissions to your non-tech team.
+We give you a UI for managing your backend and a super easy way to expose this UI with correct permissions to your non-technical team.